vahtyah/LeetCodeSolutions/Data Structures/String/README.md

 [0205.
 Isomorphic Strings](/Data%20Structures%2FString%2F0205.%20Isomorphic%20Strings): Determine if two strings are isomorphic by mapping characters

+[0242.
+Valid Anagram](/Data%20Structures%2FString%2F0242.%20Valid%20Anagram): Determine if two strings are anagrams of each other

 [1790.
 Check if One String Swap Can Make Strings Equal](/Data%20Structures%2FString%2F1790.%20Check%20if%20One%20String%20Swap%20Can%20Make%20Strings%20Equal): Swap any two characters of one string to check if equal to another

 [3174.
 Clear Digits](/Data%20Structures%2FString%2F3174.%20Clear%20Digits): Remove all digits from a given string